-Board members and volunteers submitting expense report for reimbursements
+PMI Madison Chapter Volunteers submitting expense report for reimbursements

 POLICY WORDING:

 Expense reports must be submitted within two weeks after the return of travel.
 Any report submitted after 60 days will not be reimbursed.

 Meal receipts should include the amount of the tip (if any).
 A standard tip of up to 20% is allowed.